steintr/shoulda_generator/README.markdown

 ## Configuring it

-You can override the default values for templating and functional\_test\_style by placing a .shoulda\_generator  file in your home directory.
+You can override the default values for templating by placing a .shoulda\_generator  file in your home directory.

 Here's an example `.shoulda_generator`:

     :templating: erb              # supported options: haml|erb
-    :functional_test_syle: basic  # supported options: should_be_restful|basic

 ## Developing it